 'Alison Littlewood is one of the brightest stars in the horror genre' This is Horror

-Alison Littlewood is the author of A Cold Season, published by Jo Fletcher Books.
-The novel was selected for the Richard and Judy Book Club, where it was described as "perfect reading for a dark winter's night."
-Her most recent novel, The Hidden People, has recently been published to critical acclaim.
+Alison Littlewood is the author of six novels, all published by Jo Fletcher Books.
+A Cold Season was selected for the Richard and Judy Book Club, where it was described as 'perfect reading for a dark winter's night.'
+Recent historical chillers The Hidden People and The Crow Garden received wide critical acclaim.

 Alison lives with her partner Fergus in Yorkshire, England, in a house of creaking doors and crooked walls.
 You can talk to her on twitter @Ali__L, see her on Facebook and visit her at www.alisonlittlewood.co.uk.